agrawalrohan52/doctor-appointment-system/README.md

-Here is the Postman collection converted into the README format:

 # Appointment Booking API

 This is a simple appointment booking API built with Express.js.
 It allows users to book, view, modify, and cancel appointments with doctors.